Dragon Quest XII delayed: Yuji Horii plans to continue until 2036

 Horii plans to retire... in the year 2036

-Yuji Horii, aged 70, has stated that he wants to remain in charge until the saga's 50th anniversary.
+Yuji Horii, aged 70, has stated that he wants to remain in charge until the 50th anniversary of the saga.
 In other words, if development continues at the current pace, we might see Dragon Quest XII by then, just in time for Horii to blow out the candles with a copy in hand.
-Meanwhile, fans can start dusting off their retro consoles, because the next big title in the series seems more like an inheritance than a release.
+Meanwhile, fans can start dusting off their retro consoles, because the next major title in the series seems more like an inheritance than a release.